John Mutsaers MA

-I was born in Eindhoven, The Netherlands in 1942, and come from generations of artists on both sides of my family.
+I was born in Eindhoven, The Netherlands in 1942, and have generations of artists in my family.
 I arrived in Melbourne in 1956.

-I have held 39 solo exhibitions including a successful London exhibition in 2006 and with a group of artists, each with a solo section in Shanghai with the Australian Trade Commission in 2008.
+I have held 42 solo exhibitions including a successful London show in 2006 and with a group of artists, each with a solo section in Shanghai with the Australian Trade Commission in 2008.

 Although I mainly paint I also love to sculpt and my first international success was a sculpture based on C J Dennis’ poem, “The Sentimental Bloke,” which, was sold in New York in 1994.

 My large stone and steel sculptures, “Forks in Spuds,” were a featured solo exhibition for two months in six locations around Federation Square and on the banks of the Yarra River in Melbourne in 2008.
 The sculptures were part of an artistic response to the United Nations’ call for an end to world hunger.
-They are now permanently placed along the Princess Highway near Trafalgar, Victoria, Australia.
+They are now permanently placed beside the Princess Highway near Trafalgar, Victoria, Australia.

 My 39th Exhibition “The Infinite Birdcage” was shut down a few days into a six-week season complying with the Covid lockdown.

 Since then I have relied on people who are interested in this exhibition to visit my website.
 Several have sold here in Australia and OS